 Hiring an interior design firm is not a cheap adventure, but it’s often well worth it.
-Designers usually get some discounts on the furnishings and put rooms together in a way that most of us plebs wouldn’t be able to do otherwise.
-If you’re short on time and energy and don’t mind spending the dough, a designer is a way to go!
+Designers usually get some discounts on the furnishings and put rooms together in a way that most of us wouldn’t be able to do otherwise.
+If you’re short on time and energy and don’t mind paying, a designer is a way to go!

 Take note: If you’re doing a simple cosmetic bathroom remodel, you can more than likely make your selections and handle a project of that scale.
 However, large-scale projects such as a full apartment renovation, or a gut remodel on a kitchen might warrant an experienced design team.
 Consider these five reasons if you’re on the fence about hiring an interior designer.

 When it comes to making selections such as paint colors, flooring, light fixtures, and appliances, you’ll have myriad options from which to choose.
 An interior designer can assist you in selecting the right models, styles, and materials to suit your lifestyle and budget.